ocsii/Capstone-Backend-Fine-Tuning/README.md

 This directory contains the backend API logic.
 Follow the steps below to set it up:

 1. **Navigate to the Backend Directory**:

+   - To run backend simultaneously, create a new powershell terminal

    ```bash
    cd backend